danielathome19/pyorganoid/README.md

 ### Conda

-Pyorganoid can also be installed using `conda`:
+PyOrganoid can also be installed using `conda`:

 ```bash
 conda install -c danielathome19 pyorganoid